Historic Preservation

 • Expertise in Adaptive Reuse

-AEPAC has expertise in building rehabilitation, renovation, adaptive reuse, sensitive expansion, and historic preservation.
-Extensive experience in restoration and building reuse projects has made the firm experts in this field.
+AEPAC has expertise in building rehabilitation, renovation, adaptive reuse, sensitive expansion, and historic building treatment.
+Extensive experience in restoration and building reuse projects has made the firm proficient in this field.

 • Tackling Complex Projects